Super-brawl-team/Obiad-Brawl/README.md

   You can edit "debugMenuEnabled" to enable or disable debug menu!

   Note : i dont use dev builds, so only few buttons work

+  You can also (not mendatory xd) edit the rc4 key and get a random one, like that peoples will have a little difficulty to steal your stuff, just set changeRC4Key to true and copy the key he provided, you will have to edit settings.json and replace the key